 Sidney Hillman (SHHC) is a union and not a VA, which kind of took me off guard.
 During externship site selection, it was included in the VA category for Chicago-only students.
 Working at SHHC takes me back to clinic shifts at IEI; we have ICO faculty members as preceptors and our exams are primary care.
 Primary care exams are familiar, and working with some of the friendliest preceptors has been a treat.
 There are 3 of us students during each shift and three rooms.
 Sometimes equipment like a slit lamp won’t function (burnt bulbs?) and we play musical chairs with our patients moving between our exam rooms.
 The majority of patients we see are Spanish-speaking, which can be difficult since none of us speak Spanish.
 I have learned a number of new Spanish terms working here, though I wish an elective course existed for completing an eye exam in Spanish.
 I am at Sidney Hillman on three weekdays and every other Saturday.

-On Monday and Tuesdays, I fulfill my low vision hours at the Chicago Lighthouse, a center for the blind and visually impaired.
+Chicago Lighthouse, a center for the blind and visually impaired.
 My time at the Chicago Lighthouse is divided into shifts in the Pangere Center and in the Low Vision Clinic.

 The Pangere Center is a hereditary retinal disease clinic where I work with an OMD and an OD.
 The majority of patients I have seen there have had one of the four types of Retinitis Pigmentosa, while dozens of other patients have had retinal diseases that I may never see again.
 We have managed patients with Choroideremia, Stargardt, Occult Maculopathy, Cone/Rod/Cone-Rod Dystrophy, Usher’s Type I and II, Leber’s congenital amaurosis, Achromatopsia, Oguchi disease and two hereditary diseases I had not heard of: Wolfram’s Syndrome and Autosomal Dominant Cystoid Macular Edema.